ryandrewjohnson/ui-router.grant/README.md

 ```

-#### grant.only(options) multiple tests
+#### Only allow user's that are both members and admins

-To protect the `combined` state we need to add both the *user* and *admin* tests to the `grant.only` call.
+To protect the `combined` state we need to pass both the **member** and **admin** tests to `grant.only`.
+Before a state with multiple grant tests can resolve all tests will need to pass.
+It is all or nothing - if a single test fails the user will be redirected to the fail state.

 >
 It's important to note that grant's with multiple asynchronous tests may not resolve/reject in the order they are listed.
-For example let's say that a user fails both the *user* and *admin* tests, but the admin test rejects before the user test.
+For example if a user fails both the **member** and **admin** tests, but the admin test rejects before the member test.
 The user will actually be redirected to the admin fail state even though it is listed second.

 ```javascript
 .state('combined', {